dotnetdeveloper20xx/developerkeynotes/README.md

 Some regular stuff a developer will face in their daily jobl

-# 🧠 Project Document: Super Charge a Slow API Response
+# 🧠 Super Charge a Slow API Response

 ## 🎯 Goal
 Turn a sluggish ASP.NET Core Web API into a fast, scalable, and responsive API even when it relies on slow external services.